zjwonder/umkc-capstone/README.md

 4) In the command prompt enter--> pip install pyodbc
 5) Run insertData.py
 6) Click IIS Express in Visual Studio to run the site
+7) blah blah this is a readme file, are you paying attention?

 Notes:
 The registration form will not create an account for you unless the customerID and email matches what is in the database.
 Check the data when registering a new user.